neo4j-partners/neo4j-google-cloud-dataflow/README.md

 ## Prepare your template files

-You can set this up manually in your Google Cloud account, but [this notebook]("neo4j_dataflow_bigquery.ipynb") will walk you through the setup
+[This notebook]("neo4j_dataflow_bigquery.ipynb") will guide you through the steps of setting up a Google Cloud Storage bucket with the necessary template files uploaded to them.

 ## Set up your Dataflow job

-Once your template files are uploaded to the storage buckets you can continue on to configure and set up your Dataflow job
+Once your template files are uploaded to the storage buckets you can continue on to configure and set up your Dataflow job.

+Detailed steps with screenshots coming soon

 1. Go to the Dataflow console
 2. Select "Create New Job"